 The Global Impact of CFES

 At the Founders and Benefactors Dinner at Oxford, Trinity College Dublin’s Provost Dr. Patrick Prendergast’s recently remarked on the impact of CFES in Ireland

 Local Businesses Help Kick-off Adirondack STEM Week

 Throughout the rest of STEM Week, students from ten school districts in the Adirondacks, all part of the College For Every Student program, will participate in Science, Technology, Engineering and Math (STEM) activities and workshops led by CFES staff and school educators.01 April 2016

 "Science For Every Student" promotes STEM education for Sarasota students

 Nine hundred students along with college and career professionals filled the gym at Booker Middle School for “Science for Every Student Day.”
 Watch the SNN TV and ABC reports!

 430 rural students on the path to college success

-In effort to build students’ college and career readiness, 70 college representatives and industry leaders from within and beyond the region, came together to help 430 students forge their post-secondary pathways at the College For Every Student (CFES) Sophomore Summit on March 8 at SUNY Oneonta.
+In effort to build students’ college and career readiness, 70 college representatives and industry leaders from within and beyond the region, came together to help 430 students forge their post-secondary pathways at the CFES Sophomore Summit on March 8 at SUNY Oneonta.

 CFES Leadership Team Welcomes Honor Flight